abhishekrawe/chat-ai-model/README.md

 Instead, we focus on capturing feedback at the end of each conversation.

 ## 🌵Reasoning behind your technical choices:
-- I chose React.js for the frontend and used Tailwind CSS/Material UI for styling.
+- I chose React.js for the front end and used Tailwind CSS/Material UI for styling.
 The back-end is built with Express.js and manages data storage using file system operations.
 - It handles tasks like fetching default responses, saving conversations, and retrieving past conversations via HTTP requests.
 - The React-based front-end allows users to interact with the chat interface, ask questions, get AI responses, give feedback, and rate responses.